ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-35. The following questions refer to the MLP depicted in (8.15).
+Q. The following questions refer to the MLP depicted in (8.15).

 1. Further to the above, the ReLU non-linear activation function $g(z) = max{0, z}$ is applied (8.15) to the output of the linear transformation.
 What is the value of the output (out2) now?